shopsmart/terraform-aws-lambda/README.md

 # AWS Lambda Terraform module

+Changes made to the fork:
+  - Ignores all lambda packages changes and the version tag since we update via GHAs rather than through terraform.

 Terraform module, which creates almost all supported AWS Lambda resources as well as taking care of building and packaging of required Lambda dependencies for functions and layers.

 [![SWUbanner](https://raw.githubusercontent.com/vshymanskyy/StandWithUkraine/main/banner2-direct.svg)](https://github.com/vshymanskyy/StandWithUkraine/blob/main/docs/README.md)